-Stock futures cautious as China trade tariffs take effect
+Stock futures lower as China trade tariffs take effect

-Stocks were little changed as U.S. tariffs on Chinese goods took effect and ahead of the June jobs report.
+Stocks were down as U.S. tariffs on Chinese goods took effect and ahead of the June jobs report.

 Continue Reading Below